 Some of the dialogue is not in English, but although we missed a few jokes even the kids got the gist of the simple storyline: homes and livelihoods destroyed by fire and floods, all too close to home at the moment.

 The music is pretty loud, and the scenes with fire and storm can be a bit scary for the youngest viewers.
 We had a team of 4 and 6 year olds that were not bothered at all, though.
-The show is quite interactive – will not tell more not to spoil the surprise!
+The show is quite interactive – will not tell more lest I spoil the surprise!
 And for those Instagram moments: the cast will stay on stage for photo ops after the show.